Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 ## Conclusion

 You should of course test this for your project and if it also applies to you.
 Different prerequisites lead to different results.

-Benefits of this approach:
+But I hope that you see the benefits of this approach.

-* stop worrying
+* You can stop worrying and just SVG icons as creatively as you'd like.
-* Don't overthink it
+* You are keeping it simple by using a "Don't overthink it" approach.
-* "critical icons" in your first request
+* You can serve your "critical icons" in your first request.

-can be compared to Hugo Giraudel's [conclusion](https://www.sitepoint.com/avoid-sass-extend/) about `@include`{:.css} versus `@extend`{:.css} in Sass
+In some ways this solution can be compared to Hugo Giraudel's [conclusion](https://www.sitepoint.com/avoid-sass-extend/) about `@include`{:.css} versus `@extend`{:.css} in Sass. gzip eliminates the alleged disadvantage of printing the same CSS declarations repeatedly.

-If you are still not convinced take a a look at GitHub's source code and marvel at their "octicons!"
+If you are still not convinced take a a look at GitHub's source code and marvel at their "octicons"!

 ~~~ html
 <svg aria-hidden="true" class="octicon octicon-bell" height="16" version="1.1" viewBox="0 0 14 16" width="14"><path d="M14 12v1H0v-1l.73-.58c.77-.77.81-2.55 1.19-4.42C2.69 3.23 6 2 6 2c0-.55.45-1 1-1s1 .45 1 1c0 0 3.39 1.23 4.16 5 .38 1.88.42 3.66 1.19 4.42l.66.58H14zm-7 4c1.11 0 2-.89 2-2H5c0 1.11.89 2 2 2z"></path></svg>